 Tailored to your needs

 - The scheme includes a range of assessments including placements and simulated surgeries to support GPs on their journey to NHS general practice.
 The assessments can be tailored to fit around needs and personal commitments.

 - There’s a range financial support available too.
-This includes help with costs such as indemnity and a monthly placement bursary of up to £3,500, up to £18,500 for overseas relocation costs and help with visa costs and sponsorship for UK-qualified, non-EEA clinicians.
+This includes help with costs such as indemnity and a monthly placement bursary of up to £3,500, and help with visa costs and sponsorship for UK-qualified, non-EEA clinicians.

 More information about the scheme can be found on this website, by watching our short film, and reading our step by step guide and FAQs